Het7892097/SwaadSeva/README.md

 * **Order Management:**  Users can seamlessly add items to their cart and complete orders.
 * **Real-time Cart Update:** The cart dynamically reflects changes as users add or remove items, always displaying the accurate total amount.
 * **Checkout Process:** A straightforward checkout process leads to a thank you page with all order details.
 * **Admin Functionality (Limited Focus):** Basic admin capabilities are included for managing orders and users.
 Creating an admin user requires an admin key, which is only known to main persons or stakeholders.
+Here is the the AdminKey:'OursNotYours'

 ### Tech Stack